Valero Texas Open Preview, TV Times

 TV Coverage:

-Saturday 21 – Sky Sports Golf from 6pm
+Saturday 6 – Sky Sports Golf from 6pm and Sky Sports Main Event from 7pm

-Sunday 22 – Sky Sports Golf from 6pm and Sky Sports Main Event from 7pm
+Sunday 7 – Sky Sports Golf and Sky Sports Main Event from 6pm

 Not a Sky Sports customer and want to watch the Valero Texas Open?